Walker: Independence

-Walker: Independence is an American western television series developed by Seamus Kevin Fahey and Anna Fricke for The CW.
+Walker: Independence is an American Western television series developed by Seamus Kevin Fahey and Anna Fricke for The CW.
 It is a prequel to the television series Walker, which also airs on The CW.
-The series stars Katherine McNamara in the lead role, along with Matt Barr as Hoyt Rawlins, and Katie Findlay as Kate, with Greg Hovanessian, Philemon Chambers, Justin Johnson Cortez, Lawrence Kao, and Gabriela Quezada also starring.
-The series was ordered in May 2022 for a fall premiere, paired with its parent series in a Thursday time slot on October 6, 2022.
+The series stars Katherine McNamara in the lead role, along with Matt Barr as Hoyt Rawlins and Katie Findlay as Kate Carver, with Greg Hovanessian, Philemon Chambers, Justin Johnson Cortez, Lawrence Kao, and Gabriela Quezada also starring.
+It aired from October 6, 2022 until March 2, 2023 on The CW.
+In May 2023, the series was canceled after one season.

 Premise

-Set in the late 1800s, this origin story follows Abby Walker, an affluent Bostonian whose husband is murdered before her eyes while on their journey out West, as she crosses paths with Hoyt Rawlins, a lovable rogue in search of purpose.
+Set in the late 19th century, this origin story follows Abby Walker, an affluent Bostonian whose husband is murdered before her eyes while on their journey out West, as she crosses paths with Hoyt Rawlins, a lovable rogue in search of purpose.
 Abby and Hoyt's journey takes them to Independence, Texas, a small town with a big future.